amportillo/amportillo.github.io/README.md

 Project Description

-I chose to take this 360 image beccause it is a project for my Computer Aps. class.
+I chose to take this 360 image because it is a project for my Computer Aps. class.